 The local council said they have "no idea" who the rapper is

-A man is campaigning to get a statue of Eazy-E erected in the small Sussex town of Newhaven.
+A man who campaigned to get a statue of Eazy-E erected in the small Sussex town of Newhaven has been granted permission to have a bench in his honour.

-Guy Stevens is asking the local council to remember the NWA rapper, who died in 1995, saying it will “add to the town.”
+Guy Stevens made headlines last week when he asked the local council to remember the NWA rapper, who died in 1995, saying it will “add to the town.”

 “Just do it,” he told Newhaven Town Council, according to The Argus.
 “Get a statue or a plaque up.
 Why not?
 You just wasted money on a bandstand on Denton island no one cares about so why not an Eazy-E memorial?”